Kyuchumimo/micropython-sn76489/README.md

     time.sleep_us(16666-time.ticks_diff(time.ticks_us(), delta))
 ```

+## Known issues
+If your music contains periodic noise, the pitch will sound one note up.
+This problem is perhaps due to the fact that the SN76489AN chip uses a 15-bit shift register for periodic noise / arbitrary duty cycle instead of 16-bit as in the Sega Master System.

 ## Authors
 CircuitPython to MicroPython conversion by Kyuchumimo
 CircuitPython script by Ricardo Quesada from quico GitLab Repository